sassoftware/sas-container-recipes/README.md

 If there is no response from the host then check the status of the containers by running `kubectl get pods`.
 There should be one or more `sas-viya-<service>` pods, depending on your software order.
 You may also need to correct the host name on your Ingress Controller and check your Kubernetes configurations.

 ## Other Documentation
 Check out our [Wiki](https://github.com/sassoftware/sas-container-recipes/wiki) for specific details.
 Have a quick question?
 Open a ticket in the "issues" tab to get a response from the maintainers and other community members.
 If you're unsure about something just submit an issue anyways.
 We're glad to help!
 If you have a specific license question head over to the [support portal](https://support.sas.com/en/support-home.html).

 ## Contributing
 Have something cool to share?
 SAS gladly accepts pull requests on GitHub!
-We appreciate your best efforts and value the transparent collaboration that GitHub has.
+For more details see [CONTRIBUTING.md](https://github.com/sassoftware/sas-container-recipes/blob/master/CONTRIBUTING.md).

 ## Copyright